espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Shadow Jump.md

 * * *

-**Heightened (8th)** When you arrive at your destination, you can become [[Invisible]] until the end of your next turn or until you are no longer in an area of dim light or darkness, whichever comes first.
+**Heightened (8th)** When you arrive at your destination, you can become [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Invisible]] until the end of your next turn or until you are no longer in an area of dim light or darkness, whichever comes first.
 The invisibility is an illusion effect.